 While it is being tested and patched, you can temporarily shut the site down.
 It could be necessary for your hosting control panel to temporarily turn your site off.
-Or the main directory where your website resides which need to be password protected to prevent visitors from accessing your site while the team is working on repairing it.
+Or the main directory where your website resides which needs to be password protected to prevent visitors from accessing your site while the team is working on repairing it.

 5. Scan your local computers for viruses and malware

 To ensure that they are not tainted with malware, spyware, Trojans, etc., you may want to search your local computer(s) with your anti-virus program.
 Before using it to search your computer, be sure your anti-virus program is up-to-date.